PaulGeiger-StableBuild/RootFinder/README.md

 Made my own expression evaluation tool and derivative solver in C++.
 Due to the way that the expression evaluator works with floating point values, the maximum precision is around 1E-5.
-You could improve this by modifying how floating point values are converted to strings and entered into the equations, or by abandonning the full string-based evaluation approach I used.
+You could improve this by modifying how floating point values are converted to strings and entered into the equations, or by abandoning the full string-based evaluation approach I used.
 As this was more of a demo than anything I went with a simple approach here, and I recognize this is one of the flaws of this approach for evaluation.